 Foreign Relations of the United States (FRUS) presents the official documentary historical record of major U.S. foreign policy decisions and significant diplomatic activity.
 Produced by the State Department's Office of the Historian, the series began in 1861 and now comprises over 350 volumes.
 The volumes published since 1980 increasingly contain declassified records from all the foreign affairs agencies.
 FRUS is usually published 20-30+ years after the events, so the most recent volumes cover events from the early 1980's.

 According to the UK National Archives, starting in the late 1820s, "correspondence of particular significance began to be printed in several copies and distributed to officials in the Foreign Office, to the Cabinet, to other departments and to British missions abroad.
 These copies were known as confidential print.
 By 1906 nearly every important despatch or telegram was printed routinely.
-These documents are a good way to gain a summary overview of Foreign Office political correspondence before accessing the extensive holdings in the main general correspondence series described [on their site].
+These documents are a good way to gain a summary overview of Foreign Office political correspondence before accessing the extensive holdings in the main general correspondence series described in their research guides (found under Foreign Office).
 Confidential prints vary from a single document to a substantial volume of papers, and are numbered individually, roughly in order of printing.
 For further information, and to see lists of confidential prints on particular regions and subjects, please go to the FO series division within our catalogue.
 Confidential prints ceased to be produced in the 1970s with the arrival of photocopying."

 Additional documents from the UK can be found in these digitized volumes from Cambridge Archive Editions Online: